ergoplatform/ergodocs/docs/node/conf/conf-node.md

 # default value is 100 blocks ~= 200 minutes
 headerChainDiff = 100
 ```

-The node is downloading headers first and only then full blocks.
-Depending on the settings, the node is downloading whether a suffix of the blockchain (if stateType = "digest" and "blocksToKeep" >= 0) or all the full blocks (otherwise).
+The node downloads the headers first before moving on to full blocks.
+Depending on the settings specified by the user, the node downloads a *suffix* of the blockchain (if [stateType](#statetype) = "digest" and ["blocksToKeep"](#blockstokeep) >= 0) or all the full blocks (otherwise).

-The node considers that the headers-chain is synced if it sees a block's header generated closely to the current moment.
-The node considers that a header is close if its timestamp is no more than "headerChainDiff" blocks on average than the node's clocks.
+The node considers the headers-chain synced if it sees a block's header generated closely to the current moment.
+The node considers that a header is close if its timestamp is no more than `headerChainDiff` blocks on average ahead of the node's clocks.

 #### checkpoint